graphpaperpress/Sell-Media/readme.txt

 4. Visit Sell Media -> Licenses and add or configure your default licenses for new uploads.
 5. Visit Sell Media -> Add New and upload an image, video, audio file or pdf for sale.

-= IMPORTANT: 2 Final Steps For Paypal Setup =
+= IMPORTANT: 2 Final Steps For PayPal Setup =

-First, you must setup your Paypal IPN URL for Sell Media to work:
+First, you must setup your PayPal IPN URL for Sell Media to work:

 1. Login to your PayPal account.
 2. Mouse over the Profile menu option and then click on the Selling Tools menu option.
 3. Scroll down to "Getting paid and managing my risk" and click the Update link beside "Instant payment notifications".
-4. Paste your Paypal IPN URL onto that page in Paypal.
-Your Paypal IPN URL is located on the Sell Media Settings page.
+4. Paste your PayPal IPN URL onto that page in PayPal.
+Your PayPal IPN URL is located on the Sell Media Settings page.

-Fianlly, in order for buyers to be returned to your site where they can instantly begin to download their purchases, you must turn on the "Auto Return" feature in Paypal.
+Fianlly, in order for buyers to be returned to your site where they can instantly begin to download their purchases, you must turn on the "Auto Return" feature in PayPal.
 Auto Return is turned off by default.
 To turn on Auto Return:

 1. Log in to your PayPal account at https://www.paypal.com.
 The My Account Overview page appears.
 2. Click the Profile subtab.
 The Profile Summary page appears.